Staff Dance S’More

 As for calling, Susan brings to her calling humor and insight.
 She teaches and encourages in a safe and accessible manner.
 And most importantly she stays current.
 She noted “the needs of our community are always changing.”
 She has been attributed with first using the gender free prompts of “lark and raven” (later changed to “robin”) to replace “ladies and gents.”

 A Lady of the Lake favorite, Sue Hulsether has shared her ability to work joyfully with all participants at six of our Family Camps.
 One of her many strengths is versatility: she is adept at leading square, contra, and circle dances as well as singing games, traditional play parties and longways set dances for preschoolers to octogenarians and everyone in between!
 She does so with clear teaching, welcoming manner and engaging humor.
 Sue also plays piano, guitar, and banjo as well as being an accomplished flatfoot dancer.
+Sue will be heading up our kids’ program, focusing on ages 6-9 year olds.

 Before her career as a full-time caller and teaching artist, Sue was an elementary music teacher and applies her skills as a teacher to her workshops.
 Teaching younger members of our community, she finds the tantalizing moments of a dance, teaches it first, and thereby “hooks” her dancers to learn the rest of the moves.
 She explained her love of teaching and calling: “I love helping people connect with each other and music.”
-And she finds Lady of the Lake, the ideal experience.
+And she finds Lady of the Lake to be the ideal experience.
 “I love how the entire community values each individual with their gifts, quirks, and insights.”
 The goal of each week is “joy and laughter.”

 When she isn’t traveling the country leading dances, Sue lives on a twenty acre farm in Wisconsin with her spouse and a crew of shy barn cats. www.suehulsether.com